Who has the right to arrange your funeral?

 Another option is to write a letter of instruction

-This can be a simple document that you keep in a safe place where your family knows to find it.
+A letter of instruction, also called a letter of wishes, can be a simple document that you keep in a safe place where your family knows to find it.
 As with funeral wishes in a will, this is not legally binding.
 But, it can be a good way to give your family a clear plan or some suggestions to follow.
 This may help them make decisions when they’re emotional.

 Whether including them in your will, or writing a separate letter of instruction, some of the things you might want to consider noting down are: